-High winds and heavy rain from Hurricane Delta will begin affecting the Gulf Coast around October 9, 2020.
-Those who lose power may turn to alternate power sources such as gasoline generators and may use propane or charcoal grills for cooking.
-If used or placed improperly, these sources can lead to CO build up inside buildings, garages, or campers and poison the people and animals inside.
+People whose homes or business have lost electrical power due to Hurricanes Fiona or Ian may turn to alternate power sources such as gasoline generators and may use propane or charcoal grills for cooking.
+Other sources of CO poisoning may include motor vehicles, boats, camp stoves, and gas-powered tools.
+If used or placed improperly, these sources can lead to CO build up inside buildings, garages, or campers, and poison the people and animals inside.